grafana/mimir/docs/sources/architecture/querier.md

     [ignore_deletion_mark_delay: <duration> | default = 1h]

     bucket_index:
-      # True to enable querier and store-gateway to discover blocks in the
+      # If enabled, queriers and store-gateways discover blocks by reading a
-      # storage via bucket index instead of bucket scanning.
+      # bucket index (created and updated by the compactor) instead of
+      # periodically scanning the bucket.
       # CLI flag: -blocks-storage.bucket-store.bucket-index.enabled
-      [enabled: <boolean> | default = false]
+      [enabled: <boolean> | default = true]

       # [advanced] How frequently a bucket index, which previously failed to
       # load, should be tried to load again.
 This option is used only by